Skip to content

 The way forward

-With this integration, you can pull in additional features from Spring GraphQL.
+With this integration, you can pull in additional features from Spring for GraphQL.
 We also eliminate the need for part of the DGS code that integrates the framework with Spring MVC/WebFlux, since there isn't much benefit to duplicating low level functionality.

 For the near term, the DGS/Spring-Graphql integration will be available as an opt-in feature via a different spring-graphql flavor of the DGS starter.
 We plan to make this the default mode towards the latter part of the year, after we see some level of successful adoption.